 Provide values to configurable variables

-The following syntax can be used to provide values for the variables through the command-line parameters:
+Use the syntax below to provide values for the variables through environment variables.

-The following examples explain the way of providing command-line arguments to configure variables of specific Ballerina types.
+The following examples explain how to provide environment variables to configure variables of specific Ballerina types.

-booleanconfigurable boolean isAdmin = ?; bal run -- -CisAdmin=true
+booleanconfigurable boolean isAdmin = ?; $ set BAL_CONFIG_VAR_ISADMIN=true

 or

-stringconfigurable string name = ?; bal run -- -Cname=John
+stringconfigurable string name = ?; $ set BAL_CONFIG_VAR_NAME=John$ export BAL_CONFIG_VAR_NAME=John

 enumenum Country {